zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 - Manager the shader behavior.
 - Help you with compatibility  management

 ShaderLab acts like a wrapper.
 It has a structure with several sections.
 An instance of the `Shader` class is called a **Shader object**.
 A Shader object is a Unity-specific way of working with shader programs; it is a wrapper for shader programs and other information.
-It lets you define multiple shader programs in the same file, and tell Unity how to use them.You use Shader objects with materials  to determine the appearance of your scene.
+It lets you define multiple shader programs in the same file, and tell Unity how to use them.
+You use Shader objects with materials  to determine the appearance of your scene.

 You can create Shader objects in two ways.
 Each has its own type of asset: